reactjs/react.dev/src/content/reference/react-dom/components/script.md

 ### Rendering an external script {/*rendering-an-external-script*/}

-If a Component depends on certain scripts in order to be displayed correctly, you can render a `<script>` within the component.
+If a Component depends on certain scripts in order to be displayed correctly, you can render a `<script>` within the Component.

 If you supply an `src` and `async` prop, your Component will suspend while the script is loading.
 React will de-duplicate scripts that have the same `src`, inserting only one of them into the DOM even if multiple Components render it.